Seednode/trivia/README.md

 ```

 ## Reloading
-If the `--reload` flag is passed, an additional `/reload` endpoint is registered.
+If the `--reload` flag is passed, an additional `/reload` POST endpoint is registered.

 The trivia database can be live-reloaded from all files passed in the `-f|--question-file` flags by calling this endpoint.